bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-113">113.
 Reverse the Order of Words in a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The reverseWords function takes a string as input and returns a new string where the order of words has been reversed.
+<p>The reverseWords function takes a string as input and returns a new string
+where the order of words has been reversed.</p>
 <pre>
 const reverseWords = (str) => str.split(' ').reverse().join(' ');
 console.log(reverseWords("Hello, world!"));